Arkaraj/Escanor/README.md

 # Escanor

-Server For a Real Time Chat Application with Node.js, Express.js Typescript,Socket.io, With Storage in Redis.
+Server For a Real Time Chat Application with Node.js, Express.js Typescript,Socket.io, With Storage in Redis in Docker container.

 ## Tech Stack